 You also can’t use words that imply that your business is anything other than an LLC, like incorporated.

-Incfile can help you here.
-Incfile gives you the tools you need to not only come up with an acceptable name but search to see if the one you choose is available.
+Bizee can help you here.
+Bizee gives you the tools you need to not only come up with an acceptable name but search to see if the one you choose is available.

 It also has information about what types of names are allowed and what you can’t use in your LLC name.
 Along with the resources it provides as business software, the product website also has plenty of information specific to your state about how naming and registration works.